-Several field experts and practitioners have identified the olive oil and honey sub-sectors as sectors with high opportunities and potential for value chain upgrade and improvement.
-However, olive oil and honey production face challenges common to the whole agricultural sector in Lebanon.
+Several field experts and practitioners have identified the honey sub-sector as a sector with high opportunities and potential for value chain upgrade and improvement.
+However, honey production face challenges common to the whole agricultural sector in Lebanon.
 As laid out in the MoA's strategy (2015-2019), these challenges revolve around the need to increase the competitiveness of agricultural production by increasing its productivity while ensuring conformity with international sanitary and phytosanitary requirements, and facilitating access to international markets.
 Furthermore, agriculture in Lebanon faces significant structural problem, starting from land fragmentation, to high cost of production for small and medium scale farmers, and lack of adequate and accessible post-harvest facilities and services.
 Moreover, the agricultural cooperative movement remains weak, with its inability to attract farmers, organize, or manage its members.
 This situation has hampered the ability of the agricultural sector to overcome structural challenges and regional competition.